Top 13 Venture Capital Firms Investing in EdTech Startups

 Image of City Light Capital - Top VCs in EdTech

-City Light Capital is a New York-based venture firm that backs companies making a measurable impact.
-They focus on key areas like education, safety and care, and environmental sustainability.
+City Light Capital is a New York-based venture capital firm that invests in companies making a measurable social or environmental impact.
+They focus on key areas like education, safety, and environmental sustainability.

-• Industries of focus: EdTech, GreenTech, Impact Investing, Social Impact
+• Industries of focus: EdTech, GreenTech, Impact Investing, Safety and Care

 • Geographical presence: New York, New York